ivyldewitt/gc-go-projects/golang-log.md

 I started the section on conditional logic and control flow, starting with the for loop - which in Go services the same functions as the for loop, while loop, and do-while loop.

-I also learned about nested loops, the modulus operator (though that was a bit random) and the break and continue statments.
+I also learned about nested loops, the modulus operator (though that was a bit random) and the break and continue statements.

 * Modulus - Provides the remainder of two numeric types.
 * Break - The way we exit out of the program if we hit a specific condition.